truffet/backtest_engine/README.md

 # Issues to be fixed / ideas
 - prepare for system or program unexpected shutdown by comparing data fetched and data stored
 - handle api rate limit properly(check allowance)
-- 'str' object has no attribute 'json' -> handle this error properly
+- 'str' object has no attribute 'json' -> handle this error properly (occurs when fetching data from kraken api)